The Artisanal Mining Grand Challenge

 Artisanal and small scale mining (ASM) activities threaten the health of ecosystems worldwide, and ASM practices are linked to habitat destruction, species’ population decline, poor water quality, hydrological changes, poor air quality, and poor human health.
 Despite these social and environmental costs, artisanal scale mining is a source of livelihood for an estimated 40+ million people worldwide.

-The Artisanal Mining Innovation Challenge is a global competition that enables anyone, anywhere to develop a scalable solution to a global environmental, public health, and social justice challenge.
+The Artisanal Mining Grand Challenge is a global innovation competition that enables anyone, anywhere to develop a scalable solution to a global environmental, public health, and social justice challenge.
 This competition offers the opportunity for entrepreneurs to invent or apply a brilliant solution to the negative impacts of artisanal mining and gives them a chance to compete on a level playing field.

 Conservation X Labs and its partners will launch this prize-backed innovation challenge in 2019 to incentivize scalable and transformative solutions to drive change in the growing ASM industry.
 New innovations and solutions can reform ASM towards less environmentally and socially harmful practices (e.g. no water contamination, large-scale hydrological changes, loss of biodiversity, habitat destruction).
 The incentives for innovators will be announced at the Challenge Launch later this year.